Welcome to Provider Storage

 All configuration packages derived from provider-storage expose the same Storage Composite Resource Definition (XRD).
 If multiple providers are installed, each Storage claim must be labeled to ensure it binds to the desired provider.

-For each Storage resource, a Secret is created in the same namespace, containing credentials for the selected backend.
+For each Storage resource, a Secret is created in the same namespace.
+The Secret is named after spec.principal and contains credentials for the selected backend.

 Use these secrets in your workloads to connect directly to the provisioned storage with standard S3 tooling, for example: